Robert Harlander

 Automatic approach to the perturbative gradient flow

-In this project, you will develop an algorithm for transformations between different operator bases for EFTs.
+In this project, you will generalize this algorithm to spontaneously broken gauge theories and derive effective theories for various phenomenologically relevant models.
 This will be useful for the interpretation of data collected at the LHC and future colliders, in particular in the light of possible new discoveries.

 • Tim Kempkens (October 2021, RWTH Aachen)